User Access Management - Understanding Organization ID Account Levels in the Business Center

 Some merchants use the account-level account to perform actions across multiple merchant-level accounts by using Single Sign-On (SSO).
 If you work with only one Organization ID, you may rarely need to access the account-level account.

-Single Sign-On (SSO) Definition
+Single Sign-On (SSO) in Business Center

 Single Sign-On (SSO) in Cybersource Business Center allows merchants to link multiple Merchant IDs (MIDs) so they can access, monitor, and manage all their accounts through a single login.
 The merchant identifies a Parent MID and specifies which Child or Transacting MIDs should be linked under it.